NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 * ``time docker run`` prints the runtime of the "docker run" command.
 * ``--shm-size 14G -it`` tells the command how much shared memory to use, and to run interactively in the shell.
-* The ``-v`` options map folders in your cloud instance to paths within the contianer.
+* The ``-v`` options map folders in your cloud instance to paths within the container.
 * ``ncar/iwrf:latest`` is the Docker image to use when creating the container.
 * ``/tmp/hurricane_matthew/run.sh`` is the location within the container of the script that it runs.